junegunn/vim-plug/README.md

 " On-demand loading on both conditions
 Plug 'junegunn/vader.vim',  { 'on': 'Vader', 'for': 'vader' }

-" Code to execute when the plugin is loaded on demand Plug 'Valloric/YouCompleteMe', { 'for': 'cpp' }
+" Code to execute when the plugin is lazily loaded on demand Plug 'junegunn/goyo.vim', { 'for': 'markdown' }
 autocmd!
-User YouCompleteMe if !has('vim_starting') | call youcompleteme#Enable() | endif
+User goyo.vim echom 'Goyo is now loaded!'
 ```

 `for` option is generally not needed as most plugins for specific file types